elai-zz/code_path_hw3/README.md

 This project was pretty straight forward for the most part.
 Unfortunately I didn't have as much time as I'd like to implement and fine tune the product.
 I'd forgotten to enable key sharing which is a feature that was needed for user persistence.
 As a result, I was getting 403 Forbidden responses, which unfortunately was really cryptic.
 I also had a lot of trouble coloring the navigation bar to the color I wanted.

 I think the biggest challenge to me this week was deciding how to show the Compose View.
 I believe the best practice is to use a modal view, but I had difficulties passing information into the view when I embedded in a navigation control.
+It probably didn't help that I was trying to fix it at 2 AM...

 Lastly, there was a lot of freedom with how we could design the UI.
 If I had more time I'd like to explore better ways to arrange the elements on the View.